_ lightweight inference harness

 launch forever

 Name your profile, set context size, GPU layers, batch parameters, flash attention, quantization type.
-Save it.
-Never think about it again.
+Save it once and relaunch in seconds.

 infai profile configuration